codio-templates/hello-codio-web/.guides/content/HTML-CSS-JS-Foundation-2225/Auto-Graded-Assessments-2019.md

 ![A list of assessments available in the Codio assessments library](.guides/img/assessment-library.png)

 ### Multiple Choice
-The default multiple choice question only has two answers.
+The default multiple-choice question only has two answers.
 You can add as many as you would like, and you can have multiple correct answers.

 {Check It!|assessment}(multiple-choice-4217579451)